Forms & Templates

 To propose a new degree program, navigate to Curriculog, click on the PROGRAM: [catalog year] New Degree Proposal Form (Chancellor's Office), then click on the checkmark to begin the proposal.

 - 2- and 4-year Major Academic Plans (MAPs) are required to be submitted along with the concentration elevation.
-Visit the Registrar's Office MAP Resources website to get MAP templates and learn how to create MAPs.
+Visit the MAP Resources website to get MAP templates and learn how to create MAPs.

 Step 2 Attachments